The kinds of supplies you’ll want to take with you on a hike depends a lot on what type of hike you’re doing. For instance, are you:

 Now in terms of the supplies I’ll be covering here, the only thing that will really differ is how much of those essential supplies you should bring, meaning:

-The longer the hike, the more of the said supplies you should bring.
+The longer the hike (or the hotter the weather), the more of the said supplies you should bring.

 - 1 Here are the 8 essential things to bring on any hike with you: